FrazierMark/ACS-3320-Web-Components/README.md

 <script src="path/to/your/canvas-component.js"></script>
 ```

-You can customize the component using attributes.
+You can customize the component colors using attributes.

 ```html
 <canvas-background color_a="#6e00b3" color_b="#c1f376"></canvas-background>